Narr0wB/Neural/README.md

 ```

-Lastly, once you have trained a model you have the possibility to save the parameters to disk:
+Lastly, once you have trained a model you can save the parameters to disk:
 ```cpp
 std::vector<Image> train = csv_to_image("../datasets/mnist_train.csv", 10000);